Welcome to today's edition of the Rush 24-7 podcast.

 Rush Limbaugh, the cutting edge of societal evolution.

-Grab sound by the 18 real quick.
+Grab something about 18 real quick.

 This is what Schumer said.